LauraKami/MikuInstallerDL/README.md

 Afterwards, you have my tutorials on MikuMikuDance.fr ... and many others on YouTube in English, Spanish and many other languages.

 I programmed Miku_Installer in C# with Visual Studio 2022 and .Net 6.0.
 The first versions that you won't see, were in: CMD Shell, PowerShell, Python text, InnoSetup (pascal), Python pySimpleGui, Python Kivy.
-All these versions took me 2 months.
+All these versions took me several months.